darshanmarathe/partialjs/readme.md

  3. Supporting Inline JS Inside remote template
  4. Supporting Script Tags with Src Attribute Inside remote templates
  5. Full control over script execution with noscript Attribute
- 6. You can delay loading with loadafter attribute for any remote tempate
+ 6. You can delay loading with loadafter attribute for any remote template
  7. Support for nested partial tags
  8. Zero dependencies
  9. Works on IE9+,Chrome,Opera,Firefox and all mobile browsers
  10. Simple to use
- 11. can do what ng-include dose but without angular
+ 11. can do what ng-include does but without angular
  12. 3kb normal size
  13. 2kb minified